j-danner/OpenSeizureDetector_Tizen/README.md

+**DISCONTINUED**

+***Since my girlfriend's epilepsy got better, we have no real use for this app at the moment; so development was paused.***
+*Nonetheless, if anyone wants to finish this project, I am happy to help where I can!*

 # OpenSeizureDetector-Tizen
 Detection of generalized tonic-clonic seizures using a smartwatch using Tizen OS (e.g. Galaxy Watch Active 2) in combination with the [OpenSeizureDetector App](https://github.com/OpenSeizureDetector/Android_Pebble_SD).